Peopling of Oceania: The different populations of Micronesia

 Around 3,500 years ago, or 1,500 B.C., around the same time as the appearance of the Lapita in Melanesia, potters began to settle in western Micronesia.
 The island of Saipan, south of the Marianas, was settled over 3,500 years ago by sailors from the Philippines; like the Lapita, they were ceramists, but from a different tradition.
 To reach the Marianas, the first Micronesians probably didn't cross the 1,500-kilometer-wide Philippine Sea; they probably followed the chain of islands that stretches between Halmahera (the Moluccas) and Saipan, but no such early date has yet been recorded.
 The earliest settlement of the island of Yap, on this route, dates back only to the beginning of our era".
 Spriggs notes that "there are very specific parallels with Southeast Asian pottery", which can be explained by the supposed Filipino origin of some of the Micronesians (the most western of them).
 Around this time, trade links were forged between "Central Micronesia (Chuuk, Kosrae, and Pohnpei, formerly Ponape, in the Caroline Islands)" and sailors from Vanuatu (Melanesia), links that would last until modern times.
 Much further east, the Gilbertins and Marshallese are homogeneous groups, while the inhabitants of Nauru are of more uncertain origin.

+A 2022 genetic study has shown that the various peoples inhabiting Micronesia have diverse genetic origins and originate from distinct streams of migration.
+Micronesia was settled by three separate streams of First Remote Oceanian lineage, which corresponds to East Asian ancestry and clusters closely to modern day peoples of the Philippines such as the Kankanaey and the Amis and Atayal of Taiwan.
+The first wave of First Remote Oceanian lineage settled the Mariana Islands around 2800 BCE.
+A second separate wave settled Palau around 2400 BCE.
+A third separate wave settled Central Micronesia around 2100 BCE.
+The peoples of Central Micronesia and Palau have a degree of Papuan ancestry, but this is absent from the peoples of the Mariana Islands.
+The study also supports the Admiralty Islands as the source of the Central Micronesian peoples and languages.